marshalby2/my-note/pl/java/java concurrency/Chapter2 - Thread Safety_20201031103837-u94zexy.sy.md

 {: id="20201031143831-umdvrqi"}

-A synchronized block has two parts: a reference to an object that will serve as the lock, and a block of code to be guarded by that lock
+A synchronized block has two parts: a reference to an object that will serve as the lock, and a block of code to be guarded by that lock.
 {: id="20201031143940-uqdz1ib"}

 Every Java object can implicitly act as a lock for purposes of synchronization;